 Administrative Staff appointments cover individuals with professional or administrative responsibilities in such areas as the Institute's academic departments or central functions such as financial and human resources administration, the library system, medical, and others.
 See Policies & Procedures Section 6.1, Administrative Staff Appointments.

 The Sponsored Research Staff appointment structure provides a hierarchy of professional research staff positions.
 The structure is comprised of four categories of appointments as follows:

 Technical staff members who are not appointed to one of the above categories hold appointments titled Sponsored Research Technical Staff.
 The above categories should not be used for unsalaried research staff appointments; for such situations, appointments such as Visiting Engineer/Scientist/Scholar, Lecturer, or Research Affiliate are considered more appropriate.

-Persons appointed to research administrative positions (i.e., administrative functions in support of research or in a research organization) are recognized by organizational titles (Assistant Director, Administrative Officer, etc.) or by functional titles (Fiscal Officer, etc.).
+Persons appointed to research administrative positions (i.e., administrative functions in support of research or in a research organization) are recognized by organizational titles (Assistant Director, Directors of Administration and Finance, etc.) or by functional titles (Fiscal Officer, etc.).

 A detailed description of each of the research staff categories, including information concerning affirmative action serious search, periodic review, numeric limitations, consulting privileges, and benefits can be found in Section 5 of Policies & Procedures.

 All full-time members of MIT's Administrative and Sponsored Research staffs qualify for exemption from the overtime provisions of the Fair Labor Standards Act ("FLSA").
 See the Human Resources web page on Exempt vs. Non-exempt Jobs for more information on the FLSA.